nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 photocredit: "Michael Appleton/Mayoral Photography Office"
 ---

-## How homicide and suicide contribute to deaths among young and middle-aged New Yorkers.
+## How homicide and suicide contribute to deaths among young and middle-aged New Yorkers

 Young and middle-aged adults don’t typically die from the natural causes that kill older adults.
 Injuries, both intentional and unintentional, dominate as the cause of death ([See glossary below](#glossary)).
 When compared with other age groups, homicide and suicide rank higher as causes of death in New York City from age 15 to 44.
-Deaths at these ages from these causes are tragic, unnecessary and preventable.
+Deaths at these ages from these causes are tragic, unnecessary and preventable; they occur disproportionately among young men of color.

 <div style="border-left: 5px solid lightgray; padding: 5px; font-size: 14px;">
 <em><i class="fas fa-hands-helping text-center mr-1"></i>New Yorkers seeking support with their mental health can connect to trained counselors, for free and in over 200 languages, through NYC Well.
 For 24/7 support, call 888-NYC-WELL, text “WELL” to 65173 or chat online at <a href="nyc.gov/nycwell">nyc.gov/nycwell</a>.
 If you or someone you know is at immediate risk of hurting themselves, or in immediate danger, call 911.</em></div>